Arrested & charged with a drug crime? Call us for FREE consultation.

 California drug possession laws generally fall into one of two main categories: simple possession, which implies that the drug was intended for personal use, and possession with intent to distribute, which implies that the drug was not meant simply for personal use.
 Generally, possession with the intent to distribute yields a felony charge, a jail or prison sentence, and stiff fines, or both if convicted.
 A simple possession charge may result in a misdemeanor or infraction, a jail sentence, a fine, or both if convicted.

-best place to buy accutane online forum Under California’s Health and Safety Code Section 11350, most possession of a controlled substance charges are considered felony offenses.
+buy gabapentin online forum Under California’s Health and Safety Code Section 11350, most possession of a controlled substance charges are considered felony offenses.
 The exceptions to this include:

 - Simple possession